datacamp/courses-introduction-to-python/chapter4.md

 In the last few exercises you've learned everything there is to know about heights and weights of baseball players.
 Now it's time to dive into another sport: soccer.

-You've contacted the FIFA for some data and they handed you two lists.
+You've contacted FIFA for some data and they handed you two lists.
 The lists are the following:
 ```
 positions = ['GK', 'M', 'A', 'D', ...]
 heights = [191, 184, 185, 180, ...]